lgatto/TeachingMaterial/rbioc-proteomics.md

 <!-- plot(pj, type = "l", main = paste("Acquisition", 100)) -->
 <!-- plot(pj, type = "l", xlim = c(536,540)) -->
 <!-- ``` -->

+> Read the `MSmap` manual and look at the example to learn how the
+> `mzR` raw data support can be exploited to generate maps of slides
+> of raw MS data.
+(Note that the `hd` variable containing the raw data
+> header was missing in version < `1.14.1`.)

 ### Handling identification data